 Bring everyone to the same page and so that they know what will happen on the GameDay.
 If Chaos Engineering is new to anyone, it is useful to make an introduction to it (for veterans you might want to skip this).

-Overview of the System Architecture
+Overview of the system architecture

 Even if you work on this system on a daily basis it is often beneficial to take a step back and view your system as a whole.
 Try to visualize it using a (virtual) whiteboard and diagrams.
 This brings everyone up to date, maybe someone missed changes over their vacation or was just too busy to notice.
 Having this, often proved useful in the past – it strengthens the communication in your team about the system.

-Design Test Cases / Experiments
+Designing Test Cases / Experiments

 With the architecture in mind we brainstorm for meaningful experiments.
 Ask yourself how the application behaves under certain conditions.
 Starting with fundamental experiments, like:

 - How big is the impact when a single instance fails?